Lake Erie College logo

 1857

-College Hall built
+College Hall was built.

 1927

-Helen Rockwell Morley Memorial Music Building opened
+Helen Rockwell Morley Memorial Music Building opened.

 1939